Howrah Bridge: Construction

 One night, during the process of grabbing out the muck to enable the caisson to move, the ground below it yielded, and the entire mass plunged two feet, shaking the ground.
 The impact of this was so intense that the seismograph at Kidderpore registered it as an earthquake and a Hindu temple on the shore was destroyed, although it was subsequently rebuilt.
 While muck was being cleared, numerous varieties of objects were brought up, including anchors, grappling irons, cannons, cannonballs, brass vessels, and coins dating back to the East India Company.

 The job of sinking the caissons was carried out round-the-clock at a rate of a foot or more per day.
 The caissons were sunk through soft river deposits to a stiff yellow clay 26.5 m below ground level.
 The accuracy of sinking the huge caissons was exceptionally precise, within 50–75 mm of the true position.
 After penetrating 2.1 m into clay, all shafts were plugged with concrete after individual dewatering, with some 5 m of backfilling in adjacent shafts.
 The main piers on the Howrah side were sunk by open wheel dredging, while those on the Kolkata side required compressed air to counter running sand.
 The air pressure maintained was about 40 lbs per square inch (2.8 bar), which required about 500 workers to be employed.
 Whenever excessively soft soil was encountered, the shafts symmetrical to the caisson axes were left unexcavated to allow strict control.
 In very stiff clays, a large number of the internal wells were completely undercut, allowing the whole weight of the caisson to be carried by the outside skin friction and the bearing under the external wall.
 Skin friction on the outside of the monolith walls was estimated at 29 kN/m2 while loads on the cutting edge in clay overlying the founding stratum reached 100 tonnes/m.
 The work on the foundation was completed in November 1938.

 By the end of 1940, the erection of the cantilevered arms was commenced and was completed in mid-summer of 1941.
 The two halves of the suspended span, each 282 feet (86 m) long and weighing 2,000 tons, were built in December 1941.
 The bridge was erected by commencing at the two anchor spans and advancing towards the center, with the use of creeper cranes moving along the upper chord.
 16 hydraulic jacks, each of which had an 800-ton capacity, were pressed into service to join the two halves of the suspended span.

 The entire project cost ₹25 million (£2,463,887).
 The project was a pioneer in bridge construction, particularly in India, but the government did not have a formal opening of the bridge due to fears of attacks by Japanese planes fighting the Allied Powers.
 Japan had attacked the United States at Pearl Harbor on 7 December 1941.
 The first vehicle to use the bridge was a solitary tram.

-The bridge is regarded "The Gateway to Kolkata, as it connects the city to Howrah Station".
+The bridge is regarded as the "gateway to Kolkata," as it connects the city to Howrah Station.